-White Spots in Stool and Why You May Be Having Them
+White Spots in Stool and What They Mean

-Are you one of those people who dump it and flush it without glancing at it even once?
-Your stool's color, consistency, and even the frequency of your bowel movements say a great deal about the current state of your health.
+Are you one of those people who dump it and flush it—without glancing at it even once?
+You might want to think again, because the color, consistency, and frequency of your bowel movements say a great deal about the current state of your health.

-Early diagnosis is essential in the treatment of serious health conditions, and your fecal sample can contain important clues as to what illness you're suffering from.
-Therefore, taking a peek at your stools after having a BM can save you a lot of trouble in the future.
+Early diagnosis is essential in the treatment of serious health conditions, and a fecal sample can give important clues regarding your ailments.
+Therefore, taking a peek at your stool before flushing it down can potentially save you a lot of trouble in the future.

-If you're reading this because you've recently observed some white spots in your stool, then you're about to get several possible answers.
-There are so many reasons why white specks may be present in fecal matter.
-The potential causative factors range from normal to life-threatening.
-The only true way to determine the real source of the flecks of white material in your stool is to understand the other classic symptoms associated with each condition and to check whether you're also experiencing them.
+If you're reading this because you've recently observed white spots in your stool, then you're about to get several possible answers, ranging from normal to life-threatening.
+In order to determine which cause might be relevant to you, we must review each condition and learn about the other symptoms that are associated with each one.
 Let's begin the process of elimination (pun not intended).